 The cornea is the outermost, transparent layer of the eye.
 A Corneal infection can occur after prolonged contact lens wear, injury to the eyes, severely dry eyes, or following conjunctivitis.
 It can be an extremely painful condition, causing the eye to become red and watery, and the patient will experience a lot of difficulty in looking at light – photophobia.
 It is also accompanied by diminished vision.

 Corneal infections can range from mild to severe.
 Severe infections are called corneal ulcers and if not treated in time can lead to corneal scarring and blinding.

 Uveitis refers to inflammation inside the eye.
 There are many different causes.
-At times uveitis is an isolated inflammation in the eye, and other times it can occur due to an inflammation elsewhere in the body, which also affects the eye.
-Sometimes uveitis can lead to uveitic glaucoma which is raised eye pressure and if severe the rasied eye pressure as explained later in the article can itself lead to red eyes and pain.
+At times uveitis is an isolated inflammation in the eye, and other times it can occur due to inflammation elsewhere in the body, which also affects the eye.
+Sometimes uveitis can lead to uveitic glaucoma which is raised eye pressure and if severe the raised eye pressure as explained later in the article can itself lead to red eyes and pain.